igorsobreira/eizzek/README.md

     client: math
     eizzek: Wellcome to Math plugin

-from now on, all the messages typed are handled by the plugin:
+from now on, all the messages are handled by the plugin:

     client: 3 + 4
     eizzek: 7